 An interesting development is Remix OS 2.0, an x86-compatible installable operating system.
 Users might one day be able to create their own carputer (see: ways to make a carputer) using off-the-shelf PC components.

 Voice Access is Looking Really Good

 Google’s Voice Access already offers some very useful features.
-It can be incredibly useful for disabled people or just anyone looking to control an Android phone or tablet solely with their voice.
+It’s one of the essential Android accessibility apps for users with disabilities and can be useful for anyone looking to control an Android phone or tablet solely with their voice.
 It’s a great way to make use of obsolete devices.